babinc/away/README.md

 away -i
 ```

+# Exiting
-Press "q" at any time to quit the program.
+Press "ctrl-q" at any time to quit the program.
 The window does not need to be active.

 ![](https://s3.us-west-2.amazonaws.com/blog.carmanbabin.net/tools/away.gif)